 Semaphore uses Mina for deployment in the background, and you can check other projects for details on how to set up deployment.

-New projects on Semaphore can only be created by admin users, so if you need to create a new project, be sure to contact your team lead.
+New projects on Semaphore can be created by admin users only so, if you need to create a new project, be sure to contact your team lead.

 Git and continuous delivery